slnwlf/ruby-oop-reading/README.md

 ## Challenges: The Animal Kingdom

-Humans are still animals after all.
-In this exercise, you'll define:

-### Getting Started:
+#### Getting Started

 * Begin by forking and cloning this repo into your develop folder.
 Create a `solutions.rb` file to hold all of the solutions to the following challenges.

 * Create the following:

   1. An `Animal` class, with the following:
     * Properties: